Bicester North railway station

 Bicester North is one of Bicester's two stations.
 The other is Bicester Village on the Oxford to London Marylebone Line.

 History

 The 'Bicester cut-off' between Ashendon Junction and Aynho Junction was opened in 1910 - the final main-line stretch of route to be completed in Britain until the 1980s.
 This provided a shortening of the London-to-Birmingham GWR main rail line, and also gave Bicester a station with direct London trains for the first time.

 The station was transferred from the Western Region of British Rail to the London Midland Region on 24 March 1974.

 Services

-The Monday - Friday off-peak service consists of:
+The Monday-to-Friday off-peak service consists of: